AndresPitta/AndresPitta.github.io/_posts/2020-05-23-Pokemon-generator.md

 ---
 <h1 style="font-size:200%;text-align:center">Using Generative Adversarial Networks to generate Pokemon</h1>

 Growing up, I really enjoyed everything about Pokemon.
 I remember that I was around 11 when my parents bought me my first Pokemon game, Pokemon Ruby.
-The first Pokemon I chose was the grass-type, Treecko, and then at the second gym I regretted my decision and restarted the game to play with the water-type Mudkip (Because I loved the swimming pool, so it made sense to me as a kid to only have water-type Pokemon).
+The first Pokemon I chose was the grass-type, Treecko, and then at the second gym I regretted my decision and restarted the game to play with the water-type Mudkip (because I loved the swimming pool, so it made sense to me as a kid to only have water-type Pokemon).

-I was never a good player competitive player (Yeah, I very often loose, haha!), but one thing I really really like is the design element Pokemon has.
-As a child, I was very amused by the fact that a Pokemon could be based on a pitcher plant (Victreebel) or a psychic duck that is not actually psychic (Golduck).
-So, honouring my childhood and my career as a data scientist, I thought I would be a great idea to start a project using Generative Adversarial Networks (Or also known as GANs) to generate new Pokemon.
+I was never a good player competitive player (yeah, I very often loose, haha!), but one thing I really really like is the design element Pokemon has.
+As a child, I was very amused by the fact that a Pokemon could be based on a pitcher plant (victreebel) or a psychic duck that is not actually psychic (golduck).
+So, honouring my childhood and my career as a data scientist, I thought I would be a great idea to start a project using Generative Adversarial Networks (or also known as GANs) to generate new Pokemon.
 So let's begin!

 <h3 style="font-size:200%;text-align:center">GANs</h3>